Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 Check out the sources for further explanations.<br>

-<b>NOTE: At this stage, the demo is based on a version of LS .NET SDK that is still to be released.
+<b>NOTE: At this stage, the demo is based on a version of LS .NET SDK that is currently available only as a prerelease.
 Skip the notes below and refer to the "for_Lightstreamer_5.1.1" tag for a demo version suitable for building and deploying.</b>

 <!-- END DESCRIPTION lightstreamer-example-stocklist-adapter-dotnet -->
 # Build #